envico801/javascript-interview-questions/README.md

      Below are some of the use cases of using dynamic imports over static imports,

      1. Import a module on-demand or conditionally.
 For example, if you want to load a polyfill on legacy browser

         ```javascript
         if (isLegacyBrowser()) {
             import(···)
             .then(···);
         }
         ```

-    1. Compute the module specifier at runtime.
+     2. Compute the module specifier at runtime.
 For example, you can use it for internationalization.

         ```javascript
         import(`messages_${getLocale()}.js`).then(···);
         ```

-    1. Import a module from within a regular script instead a module.
+     3. Import a module from within a regular script instead a module.

      **[⬆ Back to Top](#table-of-contents)**

 320. ### What are typed arrays

      Typed arrays are array-like objects from ECMAScript 6 API for handling binary data.
-JavaScript provides 8 Typed array types,
+JavaScript provides 12 Typed array types,

      1. Int8Array: An array of 8-bit signed integers
-    2. Int16Array: An array of 16-bit signed integers
+     2. Uint8Array: An array of 8-bit unsigned integers
-    3. Int32Array: An array of 32-bit signed integers
+     3. Uint8ClampedArray: An array of 8-bit unsigned integers clamped to 0-255
-    4. Uint8Array: An array of 8-bit unsigned integers
+     4. Int16Array: An array of 16-bit signed integers
      5. Uint16Array: An array of 16-bit unsigned integers
+     6. Int32Array: An array of 32-bit signed integers
-    6. Uint32Array: An array of 32-bit unsigned integers
+     7. Uint32Array: An array of 32-bit unsigned integers
+     8. BigInt64Array: An array of 64-bit signed BigInts
+     9. BigUint64Array: An array of 64-bit unsigned BigInts
+     10. Float16Array: An array of 16-bit floating point numbers
-    7. Float32Array: An array of 32-bit floating point numbers
+     11. Float32Array: An array of 32-bit floating point numbers
-    8. Float64Array: An array of 64-bit floating point numbers
+     12. Float64Array: An array of 64-bit floating point numbers

      For example, you can create an array of 8-bit signed integers as below